jashburn8020/the-python-tutorial/README.md

 - Strings can be enclosed in single quotes (`'...'`) or double quotes (`"..."`)
   - `\` can be used to escape quotes
-- If you don’t want characters prefaced by `\` to be interpreted as special characters, you can use **raw strings** by adding an `r` before the first quote
+- If you don't want characters prefaced by `\` to be interpreted as special characters, you can use **raw strings** by adding an `r` before the first quote
   - see `test_raw_strings()`
 - String literals can span **multiple lines**
   - one way is using triple-quotes: `"""..."""` or `'''...'''`